Adding Students

 Note: This field was previously titled “IDEA Indicator.”

 Flag to indicate of a student has intellectual disability; hearing impairment, including deafness; speech or language impairment; visual impairment, including blindness; serious emotional disturbance (hereafter referred to as emotional disturbance); orthopedic impairment; autism; traumatic brain injury; developmental delay; other health impairment; specific learning disability; deaf-blindness; or multiple disabilities and who, by reason thereof, receive special education and related services under the Individuals with Disabilities Education Act (IDEA) according to an Individualized Education Program (IEP), Individual Family Service Plan (IFSP), or service plan.
 Student's Special Education program status.
+The student’s IEP includes an indicator found in the Individuals with Disabilities Education Improvement Act (IDEA).

 Alt Assessment